 Officer.
 Their names are Ryan Davison and Ashim Chief Information Officer Bhaugeerutty.
 Their email addresses can be Chief Digital Officer found below.
-Chief Technology Officer Head of Digital Transformation Director of IT / ICT / IM&T / Digital / Information / Technology Head of IT / ICT / IM&T / Digital / Information / Technology IT / ICT / IM&T / Digital / Information / Technology Manager Chief / Deputy Operating Officer Head / Director of Cyber Security ICT Project Manager ICT Programme Manager Network Manager / Head / Director ICT Infrastructure ICT Business Manager Head of IT Procurement ICT Officer ICT Network Officer 29 The following request was made: We provide the following response: November The fellening request has made.
-The provide and renorming responses.
-2022 Please can your organisation provide the following information In regard to the above request point A, I can The state of the s confirm that we have 1 role of this nature which is a) The number of roles in your association (expressed in numbers of FTE), that are mainly our EDI Manager, the role is 0.4 wte based on or exclusively focussed on issues of equality, diversity, or inclusivity.
+Chief Technology Officer Head of Digital Transformation Director of IT / ICT / IM&T / Digital / Information / Technology Head of IT / ICT / IM&T / Digital / Information / Technology IT / ICT / IM&T / Digital / Information / Technology Manager Chief / Deputy Operating Officer Head / Director of Cyber Security ICT Project Manager ICT Programme Manager Network Manager / Head / Director ICT Infrastructure ICT Business Manager Head of IT Procurement ICT Officer ICT Network Officer 29 The following request was made: We provide the following response: November The following request was made. we provide the following response.
+2022 Please can your organisation provide the following information In regard to the above request point A, I can 2022 Flease carryour organisation provide the following information confirm that we have 1 role of this nature which is a) The number of roles in your association (expressed in numbers of FTE), that are mainly our EDI Manager, the role is 0.4 wte based on or exclusively focussed on issues of equality, diversity, or inclusivity.
 For example, this could staff levels of 44 wte.
 The pay band for this role is include (amongst other guises) "EDI officers" or "diversity and inclusion project managers" but 63,978 pro rata. would not include general HR managers.
-In regards to training attended.
+In regards to training attended Internal training h) Fisher of the new hand of each of these value on h) the combined total coloring for these In regards to training attended.
 Internal training b) Either a) the pay band of each of these roles, or b) the combined total salaries for these has been 3 days.
 External training has been 8 roles.
-Whichever measure is more in accordance with your data preferences. days. c) In the past 12 months the number of staff days across your organisation which have been committed to attending equality training programmes, whether internally run or with external consultants. (staff days = duration of the training programme multiplied by the number of staff in attendance for the course).
+Whichever measure is more in accordance with your data preferences. days. a) In the past 12 months the number of staff days agrees your organization which have c) In the past 12 months the number of staff days across your organisation which have been committed to attending equality training programmes, whether internally run or with external consultants. (staff days = duration of the training programme multiplied by the number of staff in attendance for the course).
 If unable to provide please mark as N/A in your return.
+TETUTT.